Cysharp/MagicOnion/README.md

 Raw gRPC APIs
 ---
 MagicOnion can define and use primitive gRPC APIs(ClientStreaming, ServerStreaming, DuplexStreaming).
-Especialy DuplexStreaming is used underlying StreamingHub.
+Especially DuplexStreaming is used underlying StreamingHub.
 If there is no reason, we recommend using StreamingHub.

 ```csharp
 // Definitions